-Vestibular balance disorders refers to disorders of the vestibular system, a complex structure in the inner ear that works with other body systems to maintain balance.
+Vestibular balance disorder is a disorder of the vestibular system, a complex structure in the inner ear that works with other body systems to maintain balance.
 The causes of vestibular balance disorders are myriad and include infection and head injuries, though occasionally the cause is unknown.
 The most common vestibular balance disorder is Ménière's disease.
 The symptoms of vestibular balance disorders include vertigo, nausea, vomiting, profound dizziness, disorientation and blurred vision.

-The SSA will determine whether your vestibular balance disorder meets or equals one of the qualifying conditions in the SSA's Listing of Impairments (Listings).
+Social Security will determine whether your vestibular balance disorder meets or equals one of the qualifying conditions in Social Security's Listing of Impairments.

-The SSA discusses the criteria for automatic approval for vestibular balance disorders (including Ménière's disease) under Listing 2.07.
+Social Security discusses the criteria for automatic approval for vestibular balance disorders (including Ménière's disease) under Listing 2.07.
 To meet the criteria for Listing 2.07, you must prove that your labyrinthine-vestibular disorder or Ménière's disease has caused recurrent problems with your balance, tinnitus (ringing in the ears), and a gradual decrease in your ability to hear.
-In addition to these basic requirements, you must provide the SSA with the following:
+In addition to these basic requirements, you must provide Social Security with the following:

-You should provide the SSA with a complete list of all doctors you have seen to treat or diagnose your vestibular balance disorder and any hospital or clinics you have visited.
-The SSA must also be provided with test results from any x-rays, MRIs, speech or hearing tests and bone scans.
-Because of the complexity of the Listing requirements, it will be helpful to review the criteria and test requirements with your physician.
-Your physician can determine if you meet the Listing or if you need to undergo any additional tests the SSA may require.
+Social Security must also be provided with test results from any x-rays, MRIs, speech or hearing tests, and bone scans.
+Because of the complexity of the listing requirements, it will be helpful to review the criteria and test requirements with your physician.
+Your physician can determine if you meet the listing or if you need to undergo any additional tests that Social Security might require.

-You must also provide the SSA with a Residual Functional Capacity (RFC) assessment prepared by your treating doctor.
+It is in your best interests to provide Social Security with a Residual Functional Capacity (RFC) assessment prepared by your treating doctor.
 The RFC should state any work limitations you have that result from your vestibular balance disorder.
 For example, because dizziness and vertigo are the primary symptoms of balance disorders, your RFC should state that you must avoid any work that involves heights or heavy machinery.
-Also, if your attacks are frequent you may miss more work that is acceptable; a decreased work productivity of 20% or more would prevent you from doing most jobs, according to the SSA.
-Some vestibular balance disorders, such as perilymph fistula, are triggered by physical exertion; therefore your RFC should state what limits you have on your ability to lift, carry, push and pull.
+Also, if your attacks are frequent, you may miss more work that is acceptable; a decreased work productivity of 20% or more would prevent you from doing most jobs, according to Social Security.
+Some vestibular balance disorders, such as perilymph fistula, are triggered by physical exertion; your RFC should state whether you have limits on your ability to lift, carry, push and pull.